firstcontributions/first-contributions/README.md

 ```
 git clone https://github.com/this-is-you/first-contributions.git
 ```
-Where 'this-is-you' is your github username.
-Here you're copying the contents of first-contributions repository in github to your computer
+Where 'this-is-you' is your GitHub username.
+Here you're copying the contents of first-contributions repository in GitHub to your computer

 ## Create a branch